jamiephan/HeroesOfTheStorm_TryMode2.0/INSTALL.md

     ├── Heroes of the Storm.exe
     └── Launcher.db

->Tip: You can make a symbolic link that allows you to use the tools as well.
+>Tip: You can make a symbolic link that allows you to use the tools as well. (e.g `mklink /D /J "path/to/heroes/maps/heroes/singleplayermaps/(10)trymemode.stormmap" "path/to/repo/(10)trymemode.stormmap"`)

-If you would like to replace the in game tutorial instead (Setting cogwheel -> Tutorial), you can place it in the following folder (of course also rename the folder correspondingly):
+If you would like to replace the in game tutorial instead (Setting -> Tutorial), you can place it in the following folder (of course also rename the folder correspondingly):

-(This can be handy if you want multiple `.stormmap` at once.)
+(This can be handy if you want multiple modded at once.)

     Heroes of the Storm/
     ├── HeroesData/